tetsuromorimura/reinforce-joey/README.md

-This is a fork of the awesome [Joey-NMT](https://github.com/joeynmt/joeynmt) which implemts Reinforcemen algorithms like Policy Gradient, MRT and Advantage Actor Critic.
+This is a fork of the awesome [Joey-NMT](https://github.com/joeynmt/joeynmt) which implements Reinforcement Learning algorithms like Policy Gradient, MRT and Advantage Actor Critic.
 A detailed description will follow soon.